Bounties-Network/BountiesAPI/bounties_api/analytics/pricing/README.md

 ## Results

-The TLDR is that the best MSE was around 25,000\.
+The TLDR is that the best MSE was 156,791\.
 Over the approximately 350 bounties that closed with a closing price greater than 10$, that would be a typical misprediction in the neighborhood of 150$.

 ### Feature engineering